Idilia/idilia-tagging-menu/doc/tagging_menu.plugin.md

 senses() | Returns the sense tagged expression (as one string).
 Words with no senses are included as is. sensesAsObjects() | Returns text and tagging as an array.
 It contains all the information required to render the original text and the selected senses close() | Closes the menu. deselect($menu-word) | Untags a word.
 I.e., Removes the sense assigned to it.
-Argument is a span with class “idl-menu-word”. deselectAll() | Untags all the words. destroy() | Removes the widget instance.
+Argument is a span with class "idl-menu-word". deselectAll() | Untags all the words. destroy() | Removes the widget instance.

-#### Controlling Taggable Words within an Expression

-Not all words in an expression have a sense menu:
-* Punctuation and unambiguous closed-class word: Never any menu for these.
-* Words with a single sense: No menu when using “filters=noOther,noDynamic” when calling kb/tagging_menu.
-* Words disabled using markup.
-See below.

-When a word does not have a menu, it is considered tagged and property allset of the sensesel callback is computed without considering them.
-Method senses() always returns their word in the tagged expression.

-A word can be disabled explicitly using markup.
-This is used for example when discarding boolean operators in search expressions.
-Wrap the words to discard within an HTML span with attribute data-idl-fsk=”ina” and submit the expression with parameter textMime set to text/query-html.